FoundationDB/fdb-kubernetes-operator/docs/design/implemented/process_group_status.md

 operator will create one.
 The term "process" will refer to a single fdbserver process managed by the operator.
-In configurations where we are running multiple storage servers on a single disk, the pod will be represented by a single process group, with multiple fdbserver processes within it.
+In configurations where we are running multiple storage servers on a single disk, the pod will be represented by a single process group, with multiple fdbserver podNames within it.

 We will have a map of `processGroups` in the status.
 The keys in the map will be the instance ID, which will be renamed to process group ID in the future.
 The